Capivarascoders/IdentityPersona/README.md

 ### Behavior

-This screen is not displayed if the user has logged in before:
+This screen will not be displayed if the user has logged in before:
-- **Screen: New to Holon!**
-This screen user can choose create wallet or importing an existing wallet.
-- **Screen: Import your wallet**
-This screen user fill  a valid password and have a Mnemonic created
-- **Screen: Create your wallet**
-This screen user fill  a valid password and have a Mnemonic created
-- **Screen: Holon Identity**
-This screen user fill  a valid wallet seed
-- **Screen: Home**
+- **Screen: Login with Portis**
-This screen have all your personal information and your status.
+In this screen the user will execute the Portis call and log in with the Portis dApp
-- **Screen: Add Information**
+- **Screen: My identity**
-This screen can choose a category information, subcategory information, can put a value you want to get when share this information.
+In this screen the user can add, remove fields to submit validation for registered validators, also entering the amount that he wants to pay to the validator
+- **Modal: Choice of validator**
+This modal from the field choice, you click on validate and open a modal to insert the validator's wallet address
+- **My identity Dashboard screen: Information from Validated fields (green), non-Validated fields (red) and fields awaiting Validation (Orange)**
+This initial dashboard on the My identity screen shows you the status of your validations
-- **Screen: Validation**
+- **Screen: Notifications**
+In this screen you manage the notifications received by consumers who want to view your information
+- **Etherscan Link Menu**
-This screen can choose information to validate and the validator you want to hire
+This link directs to transactions from the persona wallet to Etherscan
-- **Screen: Home**
+- **Screen: Secret Backup Phrase**
-This screen show all personal information and the status of validations.
+This allows you to view the mnemonic and private key of the persona wallet

-- **Menu Identity**
+- **Menu IdentityMoney**

  Option | Description |
  ------ |------|
-Add Information |can add more personal information|
+My Identity |can add more personal information|
-Validate Information|can hire a validator to validate information|
-Notifications | recive notifications about consumers data|
+Notifications|recive notifications about consumers data|
-Profile | all personal information and status |
-Etherscan |link to Etherscan |
+Etherscan | link to transactions etherscan|
 Secret Backup phrase| backup secret phrase|
-Select Network|choose network for transactions |
-Box Balance | show your wallet balance |
-Buttons | Deposit and Send |
+Log in|log in portis.io |

 ## Pre Requirements